jivlie/Laz_Deskt_Todo/README.md

 # Laz_Deskt_Todo
-Desktop application to manage Todo's with limited agenda functionallity, Sqlite database.
+Desktop application to manage Todo's with limited agenda functionallity, using a Sqlite database.

 Database is not included.
 Also package pck_ProfSoft is not included.